simpledotorg/simple-server/README.md

 SEED_TYPE=large bin/rails db:reset
 ```

 To purge the generated patient data _only_, run the following.
-Note that you usually don't want this, and a full `db:reset` is safer in terms of generating a full valid data set.
+Note that you usually don't want this, and a full `db:reset` is safer in terms of generating a valid data set.

 ```bash
 $ bin/rails db:purge_users_data